 With a subscription model, this referral program (powered by Friend Buy on Loot Crate and Beans on the Loot Vault Shopify store) is an especially clever way of acquiring customers and growing their monthly recurring revenue.

-The unboxing experience is centred around the anticipation of opening up a recently delivered package and going through its contents one at a time.
+The unboxing experience is centered around the anticipation of opening up a recently delivered package and going through its contents one at a time.

 This hallmark of modern day consumerism is actually part of the value proposition for subscription boxes such as Loot Crate.